CleveTok3125/AniYT/README.md

 Mainly to reduce repeated calls to YT-DLP API which slows down retrieval significantly when the channel has many playlists.
 - `history.json`: store viewing history.
 - `bookmark.json`: store bookmark

+*If using python modules, these files are automatically generated in the working directory. `custom.conf` is not automatically generated, however it can be manually created in the working directory to use it.*

 # Additional options
 - Use SponsorBlock plugin for MPV to skip OP/EN